 It is no secret that the public’s concerns over the use and protection of their personal data has intensified in recent years.
 Today companies that collect the personal information of their website visitors are expected to establish and maintain detailed and effective plans to safeguard the storage and use of private information.
-But not only are these protections and policies expected by consumers, in most circumstances, commercial websites are required to publicly post and implement their own privacy policies.
+But not only are these protections and policies expected by consumers, in most circumstances, commercial online businesses are required to publicly post and implement their own privacy policies.

 - The name of the business (or individual) that owns and operates the website.